Horoscope: Scientific criticism

 Although it has its proponents, astrology has been rejected by the scientific community.
 Some horoscopes base their predictions on the "movement" of stars.
-However, this is inaccurate as stars actually do not move but appear to because the earth rotates on its axis and orbits around the sun.
+However, this is inaccurate as stars actually do not move but appear to because the Earth rotates on its axis and orbits around the Sun.
 Furthermore, none of the answers given by astrology are actually based on science.
 According to American astronomer, the reason why people rely on horoscopes is explained by a psychological phenomenon known as "self-selection bias", which is the tendency of humans to look for interpretations or confirmations for what they already hope to be true.
-Hence, the reason why astrology may seem like it works is because our brains are wired to look for patterns, even when none exists.
+Hence, the reason why astrology may seem like it works is because human brains are wired to look for patterns, even when none exists.
 Many practitioners of astrology claim that astrology is indeed a science however, despite many trial and experiments, the effectiveness and scientific evidence of astrology is still yet to be demonstrated.
 In conclusion, astrology has no verifiable mechanism behind it and astrologers follow no sort of scientific method in their process hence it cannot be classified as science.

 Christian criticism

-In Christianity, many say that people should not use horoscopes or practice astrology in general, citing Deuteronomy 4:19, Deuteronomy 18:10-12, and Isaiah 47:13-14 from the Bible.
-Evangelist and minister Billy Graham has said, "God did make the stars (as well as everything else in the universe), but he intended them to be a witness to his power and glory, not as a means to guide us or foretell the future."
+In Christianity, many say that people should not use horoscopes or practice astrology in general, citing Deuteronomy 4:19, Deuteronomy 18:10–12, and Isaiah 47:13–14 from the Bible.
+Evangelist and minister Billy Graham said, "God did make the stars (as well as everything else in the universe), but he intended them to be a witness to his power and glory, not as a means to guide us or foretell the future."

-Despite this contemporary Christian criticism, astrology was practiced widely in Biblical times and the three Wise Men, or Magi, are often considered to have been astrologers who used the “movement of the stars” to guide them to the manger where Christ was born.